plaidml/plaidml/docs/usage/edsl_ops.rst

         :pyobject: matmul

 Notice that we use ``bind_dims`` on inputs and we use ``TensorOutput`` on outputs.
-Input dimensions can be repeated, which results in an error if the Tile function is passed inputs whose corresponding dimensions don't all have the specified size (for example `A.bind_dims(K, K)` would be constrained to a square).
+Input dimensions can be repeated, which results in an error if the eDSL function is passed inputs whose corresponding dimensions don't all have the specified size (for example `A.bind_dims(K, K)` would be constrained to a square).